on your new pair of hearing aids!

 If you are carrying a pair of spare batteries with you, avoid carrying them in your pockets with loose change, as this makes them lose their charge faster.
 Remember to keep the stickers on your batteries until it is time to put them into your hearing aids.
 If your hearing aids get wet, remove the battery immediately.

-Schedule Routine Hearing Aid Maintenance
+Schedule Routine Hearing Repair and Maintenance

 The most important thing to remember is to schedule routine hearing aid maintenance appointments with us at HearCare.
 Our staff is trained to care for your hearing aids and to make any repairs that are necessary.
-Please avoid trying to fix your hearing aids on your own.
+Please avoid trying to repair your hearing aids on your own.
 We have the proper tools available to properly clean out and repair your hearing aids.
 The sensitive electronic components may be damaged if handled incorrectly.

 If you are noticing issues with your hearing aid, contact us to schedule a hearing aid maintenance today!